 - Air (dry-bulb) temperature: The temperature of the indoor air is one of the parameters whose alterations are directly perceived by the occupants.
-It can be adjusted fairly easy with either passive or mechanical (HVAC) heating and cooling. - Mean radiant temperature: Corresponds to a weighted average temperature from all surfaces that surround a particular point.
-It is highly dependent on the materials and orientation of the building - Air velocity (air flow): Relates to indoor air speed and direction.
+The adjustment is reached fairly easy with either passive or mechanical (HVAC) heating and cooling. - Mean radiant temperature: Corresponds to a weighted average temperature from all surfaces that surround a particular point.
+Depends on the materials and orientation of the building - Air velocity (air flow): Relates to indoor air speed and direction.
 An increase in the air velocity results in higher heat exchange between the occupants and the surrounding air. - Relative Humidity: Measures the amount of moisture of the indoor air.
 Relative humidity is considered both a comfort and wellbeing parameter. - Clothing: The occupant's individual insulation due to clothing.
 Higher clothing levels hinder the heat loss. - Metabolic heat: Corresponds to the level of physical activity.
 Higher activity levels result to greater heat production by the human body.